OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 Calls from L2 to L1 operate in a similar way, with a ticket-based system.
 An L2 contract can call a method of the precompiled ArbSys contract, to send a transaction to L1.
 When the execution of the L2 transaction containing the submission is confirmed at L1 (some days later), a ticket is created in the L1 outbox contract.
 That ticket can be triggered by anyone who calls a certain L1 outbox method and submits the ticketID.
 The ticket is only marked as redeemed if the L1 transaction does not revert.

 These L2-to-L1 tickets have unlimited lifetime, until they’re successfully redeemed.
-No rent is required, as the costs are covered by network fees that are collected elsewhere in Arbitrum.
+No rent is required, as the tickets (actually a Merkle hash of the tickets) are recorded in Ethereum storage, which does not require rent.
+(The cost of allocating storage for the ticket Merkle roots is covered by L2 transaction fees.)

 ## Gas and Fees